nextmcloud/nmcuser_oidc/README.md

     "email" : "primeolli@pattern.biz",
     "quota" : "1TB",
     "altemail" : "secolli@pattern.cloud",
+    "migrated" : false,
     "enabled" : true
 }
 ```
-You can selectively send any combination of fields.
+You can selectively send any combination of fields, except 'enabled'.
+If you want to keep a disabled user disabled, you have to explicitly set ''enabled': false'
+again.

 ### Success Responses
 **Code** : `200 OK`